 The founder school of the exciting and innovative partnership is Ralph Allen School, itself an academy since 2012.
-Each one of the ten headteachers brings a wealth of experience to the group and is passionate about the learning of the young people in their care.
-The Palladian Academy Trust is a community of more than three thousand pupils and staff who work in our schools, and there is enormous potential as a community of schools to provide enriched learning opportunities for every member of the Trust.
+Each one of the headteachers brings a wealth of experience to the group and is passionate about the learning of the young people in their care.
+The Palladian Academy Trust is a community of more than three thousand, five hundred pupils and staff who work in our schools, and there is enormous potential as a community of schools to provide enriched learning opportunities for every member of the Trust.

 Why the name ‘Palladian Academy Trust’?
 The Palladian Bridge in Prior Park is a local landmark and since bridges connect people, the group felt this was a very appropriate emblem.
 This is reflected in our logo.

 About Multi Academy Trusts (MATs)

 A MAT or School Trust is a group of schools governed by one trust and a single board of directors.
 The board is responsible for decisions relating to how each academy is run, from curriculum to staffing.

 Each of the academies within a MAT has a school governing body to which it delegates some of its functions, although the MAT remains overall accountable.

 Current government policy is very clear that MAT status is something which is strongly supported, and has the potential to drive further improvement in the education system.
 This is because of the efficiency and effectiveness of collaboration, and in particular the new possibilities of schools choosing to work together in this way.